 How can I arrange domiciliary care?

-Many home care services are available through the NHS and local councils.
+Many home care services, including domiciliary care, are available through the NHS and local councils.
 For instance, it is possible to receive a free NHS-funded home eye test, depending on your eligibility.
 Services that are not covered by the NHS might need to be sought-out privately.

 Here are some of the ways to find out about the local domiciliary care services available to you: